VirtusLab/scala-cli/website/docs/commands/repl.md

 ```
 </ChainedSnippets>

-Since we started the repl with toolkit enbled, we can use the libraries included in the toolkit direclty.
-In the above example, `os-lib` library from the toolkit is used to print the current path.
+Since we started the repl with toolkit enabled, we can use the libraries included in the toolkit directly.
+In the above example, the `os-lib` library from the toolkit is used to print the current path.

 ## Inject code as JAR file in class path